 Contractual Services:

-Sub-contractor Partners – If your agency is a Lead Agent, include the total amount of those agencies contracts that contribute to the outcomes of the contract.
-All subcontractor partners must be listed on Attachment (4).
+Sub-contractor Partners – If your agency is a Lead Agent, include the total amount of each agencies contracts that contribute to the outcomes of the contract.

 Other Vendor Services - Include costs of services rendered to the program by independent professional practitioners, companies, and/or consultants.
 List each vendor and/or type of professional service separately with a brief description of the service and how the amount was calculated.
 Include the estimated rate and unit of service.